gdhaworth/mining-prometheus-collector/README.md

 miner's API, so the data received will be live (not cached).

 Some of the supported miners don't have great (or any) API documentation so in those cases I may have had to guess what specific parts are to "standardize" them between miners.
+I haven't come up with a properly "standardized" set of metrics yet; I will do once several miners are integrated.

 **NOTE** This was designed to be run inside a Minerstat MSOS instance, so IPs/ports, etc, are hard-coded.
 I might be changing this to be more independent in the near future (1/2024).